WesllenAraujo/WesllenAraujo/README.md

   </h1>

   <p align="center">
-    I'm a Front-End web developer and i am a student in a technical high school in computer networks.
+    I'm a Front-End web developer and i am a student in a technical high school in computer networks on ETE - Pedro Leão Leal - PE, Brazil.
   </p>
 </div>